Azure/azure-saas/docs/azure-saas-docs/content/en/components/Identity/permissions-service.md

 1. Handles CRUD operations from the rest of the solution for permission data
 2. Serves as an endpoint for the [Identity Provider](../identity-provider) to retrieve permission data in order to enrich the user token with claims

 ## How to Run Locally

-Instructions to get this module running on your local dev machine are located in the project [readme.md](https://github.com/Azure/azure-saas/tree/main/src/Saas.Identity/Saas.Permissions).
+Instructions to get this module running on your local dev machine are located in the module's [readme.md](https://github.com/Azure/azure-saas/tree/main/src/Saas.Identity/Saas.Permissions).

 ### Configuration and Secrets

 A list of app settings and secrets can be found in the module's [readme.md](https://github.com/Azure/azure-saas/tree/main/src/Saas.Identity/Saas.Permissions).
 All non-secret values will have a default value in the `appsettings.json` file.
-All secret values will need to be set using the [.NET secrets manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows) when running the project locally, as it is not reccomended to have these secret values in your `appsettings.json` file.
+All secret values will need to be set using the [.NET secrets manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows) when running the module locally, as it is not reccomended to have these secret values in your `appsettings.json` file.

 When deployed to Azure, the application is configured to load in its secrets from [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview) instead.
 If you deploy the project using our bicep templates from the Quick Start guide, the modules will be deployed to an app service which accesses the key vault using a [System Assigned Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
 The Permissions Service module is also configured with [key name prefixes](https://docs.microsoft.com/en-us/aspnet/core/security/key-vault-configuration?view=aspnetcore-6.0#use-a-key-name-prefix) to only import secrets with the prefix of `permissions-`, as other modules share the same keyvault.